jorgebucaran/hyperapp/README.md

 Sometimes we want to react to interesting events happening outside of our application like subscribing to location changes, or the current time.
 Did the user resize the browser's window?
 Maybe we're building a game and want to hook into the browser's natural repaint cycle.
 Subscriptions allow us to listen for such things.

-The alternative, working with traditional event emitters, requires complicated resource management like adding and removing listeners, closing connections, clearing out intervals — not to mention testing asynchronous code is tricky.
+The alternative, working with traditional event emitters, requires complicated resource management like adding and removing listeners, closing connections, clearing out intervals—not to mention testing asynchronous code is tricky.
 What happens when the source you are subscribed to shuts down?
 How do you cancel or restart a subscription?

 Subscriptions describe a connection to an event generator.
 Similar to how we use a function to create virtual nodes instead of writing them out by hand, we use functions to create a subscription of the type of event we want to listen to.
 For scheduling recurrent tasks there is [`@hyperapp/time`](lib/time), for listening to global events like mouse or keyboard events there is [`@hyperapp/events`]().
 Need to use WebSockets for two-way communication? [`@hyperapp/websocket`]() has your back.